Flyewzz/docker-compose-build-plugin/README.md

 - Autocomplete for `docker-compose build` arguments.
 - Validation of Docker Compose paths and arguments.
 - Specify the path to the `docker-compose.yml` file.
+- Ability to manage multiple Docker Compose configuration files.
+- Validation of non-duplicate and existing Docker Compose files.
 - Simple and user-friendly UI.
 - Auto-complete docker-compose files from the project directory and subfolders.
 - Validates commands to ensure that options that can only occur once are only met once.
+- Easy navigation to add or remove Docker Compose files from the list.
+- Alerts the user for duplicate files while adding them to the list.

 ## Getting Started